 c) Finalizing the date for the ceremony must be secured in joint consultation with the Pastor.

-d) When all necessary papers are filed, then the chosen date will be confirmed.
+d) Once all necessary papers are filed, the chosen date will be confirmed.

 e) Failure to submit the requested documents will forfeit the date chosen.

 WHEN WEDDINGS CANNOT TAKE PLACE

 a) By canon law, no marriage may take place after 4:30pm on Saturday afternoons and before 4:30pm on Sunday afternoons.

 b) No marriages may take place at any time during the period of Great Lent (including the first Sunday of Great Lent, Poon Paregentan) and Holy Week, nor on the Feast Days of Easter, Theophany (Armenian Christmas), Transfiguration, Assumption, and Exaltation of the Holy Cross, nor on any Saturday preceding the aforementioned Feast Days and the eight days following Easter through New Sunday (the Sunday following Easter).
 Also, no weddings may be celebrated on January 13 (The Naming of our Lord Jesus Christ;), February 14 (The Presentation of the Lord to the Temple), April 7 (The Annunciation to the Virgin Mary), and Ascension.